kferris10/Ch3-TWA-act/index.md

 ---
 ## Interaction Plots of the Tennis Ball Data

 An interaction plot of the tennis ball data is below.
 This plot is pretty messy.
 The lines are not parallel all the way across and they do cross at several places which is suggestive of an interaction.
-The lines do follow a general pattern though.
+The lines do follow the same general trend though.
 Overall, I would say this plot does not provide strong evidence one way or another of an interaction.
 We'll have to do an F test to be sure.

 ```r